kutaslab/fitgrid/docs/source/bibliography.rst

        lme4.
 Journal of Statistical Software, 67(1),
        1-48.<doi:10.18637/jss.v067.i01>.

 ..
+[Berger1930] Berger, H. (1930).
+Electroencephalogram of man
+      (P. Gloor, Trans.).
+In P. Gloor (Ed.), Hans Berger on the Electroencephalogram of Man.
+The Fourteen Original Reports on the Human Electroencephalogram.
+1969.
+Electroencephalography and
+      Clinical Neurophysiology, supplement 28.
+New York: Elsevier.

+..
 [BurAnd2004] Burnham, K. P., & Anderson, D. R. (2004).
 Multimodel
        inference - understanding AIC and BIC in model selection.
 Sociological Methods & Research, 33(2),